Novelist, screenwriter, and consultant psychiatrist.

 Rosie Claverton grew up in Devon, daughter to a Sri Lankan father and a Norfolk mother, surrounded by folk mythology and surly sheep.
 She moved to Cardiff to study Medicine and adopted Wales as her home.
 She then moved to London to specialise in psychiatry

-Between writing and medicine, she blogs about psychiatry and psychology for writers in her Freudian Script series, advocating for accurate and sensitive portrayals of people with mental health problems in fiction.
-She is the co-founder of #psywrite, a monthly Twitter chat about mental health and psychology in fiction.
+Between writing and medicine, she created a reference series about psychiatry and psychology for writers called Freudian Script, advocating for accurate and sensitive portrayals of people with mental health problems in fiction.

-Returned to her beloved Cardiff, she lives with her journalist husband.
+Returned to her beloved Cardiff, she lives with her journalist husband and young daughter.

 Photography by Amy Davies